Marika Gombitová: Voice and timbre

 "In Vyznanie I have one part in awful heights.
 That can't be managed just technically, I must put into it with all my body.
 As I [am to] sit, my strain is twice as big.
 Those tones hang above me before each concert."

 — —Artist about her tour de force internationally known as "Why (Must I Always Fail)?"

 Following the crash, Gombitová lost perception over two-thirds of her bodily function including the lower part of her lungs, a significant area for breath control.
 She had to acquire a new vocal technique.
-Curiously enough, condition of her voice had seemed to be untouched and reviewers continued with being enthusiastic.
+The condition of her voice had seemed to be untouched and reviewers continued with being enthusiastic.
 Populár music columnist Dagmar Kolářová complimented Gombitová on her "singing artistry", no less her attitude for "expressive style" she delivered on her comeback album Slnečný kalendár (1982).
 Miloš Skalka of Mladá fronta praised her ensuing live performances on Mince na dne fontán Tour (1983) for "[her] excellent vocal dispositions and secure intonation". Život magazine, for a change, documented "the sincerity of [her] testimony, persuasiveness of [her] interpretation, which extends to simplicity."
 Author Vladimír Petr from Rytmus circumscribed her vocalizing in depth, pointing for the singer's voice out "[it] is none of average that would disturb, or attract.
 The other way around, [and] for which applies only two extreme options as maximum – either you accept it as it comes with its provocative metallic pitches and [her] girlish whisper, or you are not capable of listening to, due to all said attributes."